-Cleverly plotted, riveting reads, great mysteries featuring the flawed and rugged DI Andy HortonSet against the backdrop of the sea in the Solent area, Portsmouth and the Isle of Wight on the South Coast of England.
+Cleverly plotted, complex, multi-layeredSet against the atmospheric backdrop of the sea in the Solent area of Portsmouth and the Isle of Wight on the South Coast of England.

 Pauline Rowson has been hailed as "redefining the genre of the police drama”.
 Her cops are tough yet fallible.